Prevent Blindness North Carolina

 The Prevent Blindness North Carolina Preschool Vision Screening Program utilizes state-of-the-art, photo-refractive technology to detect potential vision problems for over 33,000 NC preschoolers each year.
-Endorsed by NC Department of Health and Human Services, the PBNC Preschool Vision Screening Program identifies vision problems at an early age, when diagnosis and treatment are most effective.
+Endorsed by NC Department of Health and Human Services, the program identifies vision problems at an early age, when diagnosis and treatment are most effective.
 PBNC partners with childcare centers and preschool programs such as Head Start, NC PreK and Title 1 PreK to meet federal and state vision screening requirements and ensure healthy vision for their children.
 Screenings are provided on-site and at no cost to the centers or parents.
-Children found to have potential vision problems are referred to an eye doctor for a complete eye exam.
+Children found to have potential vision problems are referred to an eye doctor for a complete eye exam for a diagnosis and necessary treatment.
 All eligible referred children in financial need are provided access to free exams and/or glasses through PBNC’s Vision Resource Program.

 If your preschool is interested in participating in the vision screening program, please contact the PBNC office at 919.755.5044 x 105 or complete this form below:

 The PBNC Children’s Vision Screening Certification program ensures NC public and charter schools are able to conduct vision screening according to current national guidelines using age-appropriate evidence-based vision screening tools and procedures.
 The program provides workshops across all 100 NC counties to certify school staff and volunteers in the fundamentals of vision screening techniques, referral, and follow-up.
 To be eligible for training and certification, individuals must have approval from a school nurse or administrator to provide vision screening as part of the school system’s screening program.
 Participants will receive a manual, vision screening charts, and sample referral materials.
 Persons passing performance criteria and a written test receive a certificate which qualifies them to perform vision screening in their representative schools for a period of 2 years.